tomfaulkenberry/xsmin/README.md

 This template is a work in progress and the current version has many known issues.
 Use at your own risk.

+Note (11/16/2016): in order to compile in Emacs, one will need to set XeTeX as the default TeX engine.
+The easiest way I've found to do this is the following:

+* type M-x customize-variable
+* type TeX-engine
+* select Value Menu and choose XeTeX
+* select "Apply and Save"

+In my experience, this is a bit easier than directly editing any of the Emacs customization scripts!

 Requirements
 ------------